HackBulgaria/Programming101-Java-2016/week14/prereadings/README.md

 Try to answer these questions:
 * What is the difference between process and thread?
 * What is Runnable?
-Whats is Tread?
+Whats is Thread?
 * What are the most important methods in Thread ?
 * What is starvation, livelock and deadlock ?
 * What is thread interference and memory consistency errors ?